 Professional Development opportunities were identified as a continued area of need.
-Topics of identified need for future professional development sessions include 1) how to effectively teach and support all learners in the area of math, ELA and social development and 2) how to utilize data to help inform instruction and remediation to meet the needs of all students.
-Ongoing professional development will continue for classroom instruction for small group, whole class and classroom engagement strategies.(Goal 1, Actions 1.1, 1.2, & 1.3, Goal 2, Action 2.1)
+Topics of identified need for future professional development sessions include 1) how to effectively teach and support all learners in the area of math, ELA and social development and 2) how to utilize data to help inform instruction and 3) remediation to meet the needs of all students.
+Ongoing professional development will continue for classroom instruction for small group, whole class and classroom engagement strategies.
+(Goal 1, Actions 1.1, 1.2, & 1.3, Goal 2, Action 2.1)

 Another need identified was for further development of systems of support for students with social and behavioral needs.
-Specifically, NJES is looking to provide a system for early detection, monitoring and analysis of how the resources and identified staff is supporting students.
-Data gathered from both the School Psychologist and Mental Health Specialist, Licensed Therapist revealed there was an increase of referrals for services from students or a member of the family.
-As a result, the school is working closely with the Deputy Superintendent of Education Services to support and monitor instruction, provide needed social and behavioral learning resources /supports and provide professional development that provides effective teaching and learning strategies for teachers.
+Specifically, NJESD is looking to provide a system for early detection, monitoring and analysis of how the resources and identified staff is supporting students.

+Data gathered from both the School Psychologist and Mental Health Specialist, Licensed Therapist revealed there was an increase of referrals for services from either a student in kindergarten, their older siblings and/ or a member of the family.
+As a result, the district is working closely with the Deputy Superintendent of Education Services to support and monitor instruction, provide needed social and behavioral learning resources /supports and provide professional development that provides effective teaching and learning strategies for teachers.
 (Goal 1, Actions 1.1, 1.2 & 1.3, Goal 2, Action 2.1)